supertux97/fbase/README.txt

-Bruk:
+Usage:
-./install for kompilering av filene
+./install for compilation
-./fbase spørrefil  for selve kjøringen
+./fbase spørrefil for running the program

 Dependencies:
 polyml